offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 `{bm} /(Operation\/Filament Refill)_TOPIC/i`

-Most Bambu Lab filaments come wound up on twist apart spools.
+Most Bambu Lab filaments come wound up on twist-apart spools.
 Once the filament on the spool has been all used up, a refill may be purchased (refill means filament without a spool) and reinserted into the empty spool.
 Refills come pre-wound ready to be inserted directly on to the spool.

 To refill a spool ...

-1. twist apart the spool.
+1. twist-apart the spool.
 2. place pre-wound refill over interior cylinder of spool, aligning refill's notch against the tiny square extrusion.
-3. place two sides of spool back together and twist until click.
+3. place two sides of spool back together and twist until it clicks.
 4. remove plastic straps holding the refill's shape.
 5. place sticker on outside of the spool.